 From LimeSurvey Manual

 There are two places where language specific localization is defined and stored.

 One is in the installation directory where built-in messages to the PHP code are stored in language specific files.
 These must be translated and installed by the system administrator.
 Only then is the language available for the administrative interface, for some basic buttons, and built-in messages seen by survey participants.
 Normally, a survey developer would not have access to edit these translations, but only select them.

 The other source of language specific localization is in the surveys themselves.
-These translations for each survey consist of the survey title, overview, and each group, question, answer, and label set text.
+These translations for each survey consist of the survey title, overview, question group, question, answer and label set text.
 All these translations are stored in SQL database tables.
 Normally, a survey developer must define all the desired translations beside the base language.

 Languages for administration interface and built-in messages for survey participants

 The public survey screens and the admin interface can be localized so that built-in messages and text appear in your preferred language.
-For example "yes" and "no" would appear as "ja" and "nein" in the Deutsch/German version.
+For example "yes" and "no" would appear as "ja" and "nein" in the German language version.
 LimeSurvey has about 50 different languages of built-in messages already translated.
 To see the translation status for these languages please follow the link:

 You can create/update your own translation locally by using these instructions:

 If you want to update an existing translation, please consider contributing it for future releases (Read: Translations status).
 If you only update your version, remember to take care of this when you upgrade later.

-So far, we only discussed translating the built-in text of the administration interface that the survey participants and developers see; that part that is independent of any survey.
+So far, we only discussed translating the built-in text of the administration interface that the survey participants and developers see; the part that is independent of any survey.
 Each survey can have one or more languages associated with it.
 The language of the survey can be independent of the one used in the interface.
 So care must be taken to offer the appropriate translations there as well.

 Languages for surveys themselves